Endava/cats/README.md

 # Available arguments
 - `--contract=LOCATION_OF_THE_CONTRACT` supplies the location of the OpenApi or Swagger contract.
 - `--server=URL` supplies the URL of the service implementing the contract.
-- `--basicauth=USR:PWD` supplies a `username:password` pair, in case the service uses basic auth (more auth schemes will follow in future releases).
+- `--basicauth=USR:PWD` supplies a `username:password` pair, in case the service uses basic auth.
 - `--fuzzers=LIST_OF_FUZZERS` supplies a comma separated list of fuzzers.
 If the argument is not supplied all fuzzers will be run.
 - `--log=PACKAGE:LEVEL` can configure custom log level for a given package.
 This is helpful when you want to see full HTTP traffic: `--log=org.apache.http.wire:debug`
 - `--paths=PATH_LIST` supplies a comma separated list of OpenApi paths to be tested.
 If no path is supplied, all paths will be considered.